 Guava Tree Cafe – Albuquerque, New Mexico

-A few years ago, my friend Bill Hanson, a gastronome of the first order, was hosting several of his Costa Rican employees at Intel’s Ocotillo plant.
+A few years ago, my friend Bill Hanson, a gastronome of the first order, was hosting several of his Costa Rican employees at Intel’s Ocotillo (Arizona) plant.
 Like me, Bill delights in introducing his friends to new culinary adventures.
-Unfortunately, not all our colleagues are similarly inclined (despite one of our corporate values being “risk-taking”).
-One of them convinced the “Ticos” that the restaurant they should not miss for a “true American dining experience” was Claim Jumper, a regional chain and slight upgrade from Chili’s (coincidentally soon to be introduced to the Duke City).
+Unfortunately, not all our colleagues were similarly inclined (despite one of Intel’s corporate values being “risk-taking”).
+One of them convinced the “Ticos” that the restaurant they should not miss for a “true American dining experience” was Claim Jumper, a regional chain (and slight upgrade from Chili’s).

 Ever the gracious host, Bill acquiesced to the Ticos’ request.
 I’ll let him describe the rest (from his gastronomic blog The Tao of Chow): “As each dish was produced and delivered to the table I sank further into my chair as the American decadence of over indulging was displayed in glorious Sysco provided plates heaping with food.
 Each dish could have easily have served three people as I sat and wondered how much food was actually consumed versus how much went into the dumpsters out back.”

 If the Ticos were disappointed in any way with the cavalcade of calorie-laden comestibles brought to the table, you’d never know it.
 To break bread (or arepas) with a Tico is to experience Pura Vida, the vibrant joie de vivre that is not only the national phrase of Costa Rica, it’s the national attitude.
 Pura Vida translates literally to “pure life,” but the actual meaning is more akin to “life is good!”
-Ticos live life to the fullest.
+Ticos live life the way they eat–to the fullest.

-Pura vida is the attitude Diego and Mari Barbosa have infused into the Guava Tree Cafe, a Latin American restaurant on Yale Boulevard just south of the University of New Mexico.
+Pura vida is the attitude Diego and Mari Barbosa have infused into the Guava Tree Cafe, a Latin American restaurant on Richmond Drive just south of Central Avenue in the Nob Hill district.
 Though neither are from Costa Rica (Diego is from Colombia and Mari is from El Salvador), they met in and lived in the scintillating Central American tropical paradise for eight years.
 Their philosophy is that “food is art and food is life.”
 Their vision is for the Cafe to be a neighborhood gathering space in which their guests can enjoy each others’ company in the spirit of pura vida while enjoying slow-cooked home-style food, the best kind.
 They invite guests to make this space their own and promise to have something good to eat whenever you visit.

 The dining area consists of only a few tables in personal space proximity to one another.
-A thickly-cushioned crimson couch will keep you comfortable if you have to wait for a table to come available.
 Lively Latin music plays in the background, not too loud for conversation and not loud enough for dancing should the spirit of pura vida overcome you.
 Once you place your order, expect a bit of a wait.
 The Guava Tree prepares food to order.
 You won’t find food sitting under a heat lamp here!
 All these factors were considered in MSN’s decision to name The Guava Tree one of the 50 best restaurants in America list.
 In naming Guava Tree as the 31st best restaurant in the fruited plain, MSN indicated “this little restaurant has great Caribbean and Latin American-inspired food.
 With many Cuban type sandwiches and avocados in most of their food, this place definitely has the delicious lunch thing down.”

 20 May 2011: The menu is segmented into three sections: sandwiches, arepas and tamales, and soups and salads.
 Sandwiches are described as “8-inches full of flavor.”
 They’re crafted on fresh bread pressed panini-style and wrapped in thin butcher paper.
 The bread, a Puerto Rican bread known as “pan de agua” is baked specially for the Guava Tree Cafe by Albuquerque’s Fano Bread Company.
 The specialty of the house is the Cuban Sandwich, Miami-style heaven.
 It’s crafted with home-roasted pork shoulder which has been marinated for several days until “it’s all happy” (which the chef can tell by it’s singing of the “Tico Tico” in the fridge).
 The pork is sliced thickly and combined with sweet or “bolo” ham, Swiss cheese and pickles on the flat, crunchy bread.

-The Cuban Sandwich so enamored Larry McGoldrick that Albuquerque’s premier contributor to Urbanspoon described it as “the absolute best that I have ever had anyplace in this universe or its parallels.”
+The Cuban Sandwich so enamored Larry McGoldrick that the professor with the perspicacious palate described it as “the absolute best that I have ever had anyplace in this universe or its parallels.”
 That’s high praise indeed from a well-traveled bon vivant who’s not often given to hyperbole.
 If anything, Larry may have undersold this Cuban Sandwich.
 It is one of the very best sandwiches of any kind in the Duke City.